mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 would be a different chapter
 in the story.

-Even if I attempted
-to call views *callables,*
-I still would not portray them accurately because of the ways that certain types of views get plugged into a Django app.
+Attempting to call views *callables* would not portray them accurately because of the ways that certain types of views get plugged into a
+Django app.

 Let's start with functions
 since I think they are the gentlest introduction